Please feel free to comment on my review.

 Apparently a little ‘nugget’ of the Nestene Consciousness survived the events of the London attack in ‘Rose’, taking the form of a clown.
 It enters Westminster and merges with someone who got killed in the attack.
 Once taking on that person’s form, the Nestene decides to take revenge on the Doctor. 😐

 It’s strongly implied the Auton that the Nestene becomes at the end of the story is Boris Johnson, who later became the Prime Minister of the UK in 2019.
-I don’t know if that’s a good thing or a bad thing, but it does make you wonder especially in how Boris Johnson handles the crisis of 2020-21. 😀
+I don’t know if that’s a good thing or a bad thing, but it does make you wonder especially in how Boris Johnson handles the coronavirus crisis. 😀

 I enjoyed Jacob Dudman’s reading of the story.
 I’m glad I read the story first in text form in ‘Adventures in Lockdown’ before watching the video with Jacob Dudman on YouTube.
 The video could’ve done with some pictures and not just having Jacob Dudman reading it.
 I liked how the ‘Rose Tyler: The Dimension Cannon’ theme song was used at the beginning and at the end of the video here.